 I don’t know about you, but when I travel, I always aim to be polite.
-I hate the thought of people seeing me as rude or – even worse – ignorant to the local cultural practises.
-For this reason, I always make sure to learn the word for thank you in the language of where I am visiting.
+I hate the thought of people seeing me as rude or - even worse - ignorant to the local cultural practices.
+For this reason, I always make sure to learn the words to say hello and thank you in the language of where I am visiting.
 This has actually worked quite well for me.
-It is nice seeing a smile grow on a person’s face when you speak their language, even just to say thank you.
+It is nice seeing a smile grow on a person's face when you speak their language, even just to say thank you.
 I highly suggest you give this a try, so I have put together this post to help you learn how to say thank you in 10 languages.

 Since this post has a heavy emphasis on being polite, we should also quickly cover how to be polite when speaking Thai.
 In essence, there are different ways of speaking based on who is being spoken to.

 If you you learn Thai, then you should know that there are also words that you can use to make sure what you say is understood in a more polite way.
 These words are ka (ค่ะ) for female speakers and krap (ครับ) for male speakers.
 These are almost always used when saying thank you in Thai, so you should the phrases as: